 Why It’s Critical To Work With A Skilled Attorney

 It is for these reasons that you or a family member need to understand the repercussions of a pedestrian-vehicle accident.
 Knowing your legal rights can make all the difference in your quality of life and financial situation.
 That’s why it’s important to get in touch with a well-respected personal injury lawyer who can help you protect your legal rights – before you talk to anyone else’s insurance company.

-The problem with talking to the insurance company of the party at fault before your obtain legal counsel is that you may inadvertently surrender all of your legal claims without realizing it.
-The amount that the at-fault driver’s insurance company offers you may seem adequate at first, but unless you discuss your case with a qualified legal counsel who represents you and you only, you may not realize how much of a burden current—and potential—expenses can become, and you might settle for an amount that doesn’t fully cover those related expenses.
+The problem with talking to the insurance company of the party at fault before you obtain legal counsel is that you may inadvertently surrender all of your legal claims without realizing it.
+The amount that the at-fault driver’s insurance company offers you may seem adequate at first, but unless you discuss your case with a qualified legal counsel who represents you and you only, you may not realize how much of a burden current – and potential – expenses can become, and you might settle for an amount that doesn’t fully cover those related expenses.

 When a pedestrian is hit by a motor vehicle, dealing with the physical, emotional or financial challenges can be overwhelming and can affect decision-making.
-Speaking to a lawyer who has experience and specialized knowledge about your situation can help you—or a child or other family member—to preserve your legal rights and be reimbursed from day one.
-At Whiting Law, we put you first.
+Speaking to a lawyer who has the experience and substantial knowledge about your situation can help you – or a child or other family member – to preserve your legal rights and be reimbursed from day one.